Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/13 Chapter-11 Van Richtens Tower.md

 ### Ezmerelda's Retreat

 [[4.
-World Almanac/NPCs/Ezmerelda Davenir (COS).md\|Ezmerelda d'Avenir]] (see appendix D) returns to Van Richten's Tower after confronting Strahd in Castle Ravenloft and barely escaping with her life.
+World Almanac/NPCs/Ezmerelda Davenir.md\|Ezmerelda d'Avenir]] (see appendix D) returns to Van Richten's Tower after confronting Strahd in Castle Ravenloft and barely escaping with her life.
 She arrives on the back of a [[5.
 Mechanics/Bestiary/Beast/Riding Horse.md\|riding horse]] stolen from the Vistani camp outside Vallaki (chapter 5, area N9).

 Ezmerelda hopes that the arsenal of weapons in her wagon will be enough to protect her from the vampire's wrath.
 If the characters blew up the wagon, she is understandably annoyed and retreats to the tower.
 (She knows the trick to bypassing the trap on the tower door.)
 If the tower has also been destroyed, she doesn't stick around unless the characters are clearly her best hope of survival.